 - and in the case of multi-partner bids, research support staff from other institutions

-The strongest proposals are often those that have drawn on the unique knowledge and expertise that each can offer, and successful PIs ensure that they have planned enough time to refine the proposal at each stage.
+The strongest proposals are often those that have drawn on the unique knowledge and expertise that each can offer.
+Successful PIs ensure that they have planned enough time to refine the proposal at each stage.

 Funder requirements can differ, but a typical research proposal would usually contain:

-- An indication of the research methods you will use and the form and location of any empirical work you plan to undertake; where and for how long might you collect any relevant data, for example
+- an outline of the research methods you will use and the form and location of any empirical work you plan to undertake.
+Where and for how long might you collect any relevant data?

-- An indication of how you envisage your research will contribute to debates and discussions in your particular subject area.
+- an indication of how you envisage your research will contribute to debates and discussions in your subject area.
 Will it make an original contribution?
 How might it fill gaps in existing work or extend understanding of particular topics?

-- How you feel the project will enable Impact that is, have a measurable effect in the real world beyond academia.
-Impact could take a number of forms including economic, societal, medical and technological.
+- how you feel the project will enable impact – that is, have a measurable effect in the ‘real world’ beyond academia.
+Impact could take several forms including economic, societal, medical and technological